poblos/miniPolitics/README.md

 # miniPolitics
-simple version of politic manager game
+simple version of a politic manager game

 Project utilises Maven.
 Due to the conflict between two moshi libraries, a workaround fix requires to manually add a library.